-"Eligible institution" means an entity as defined in 281-subrule 23.3(1).
+"Eligible institution" means an entity as described in 877-Chapter 32.

-"High school credit" means credit awarded for the successful completion of a secondary course or demonstrated competence equivalent to one-half Carnegie unit as defined in 281-subrule 12.5(14).
+"High school credit" means credit awarded for the successful completion of a secondary course or demonstrated competence equivalent to one-half unit as defined in 281-Chapter 12.

 "High school equivalency diploma" means the credential granted by the department to adults who did not graduate from high school and are unable to receive a high school diploma through traditional means but who are able to demonstrate attainment of the knowledge, skills, and abilities that are equivalent to those that would be attained in a high school program of study.